 Lion considers products that have cleared the proprietary Lion eco-standard to be environmentally friendly.
-The Lion Group provides products that create effortless ways for consumers to be more environmentally friendly just by living comfortably and promotes the formation of eco-friendly living habits by engaging in interactive communication with consumers.
+Lion provides products that create effortless ways for consumers to be more environmentally friendly just by living comfortably and promotes the formation of environmentally friendly habits by engaging in interactive communication with consumers.